Birds Of Prey, Pacific Northwest

 The Long-Eared Owl is a medium-sized owl, they have long feather tufts on their heads from which they get their name.
 These owls are not often seen, they hunt the deep forests at night.

 They are sometimes confused with the great horned owls but they are much smaller and have more light brown on the head and chest.

-Long eared Owls hunt mainly by ranging over open fields and natural meadows.
-They rarely hunt in forest where they roost and nest.
+Long-eared Owls hunt mainly by ranging over open fields and natural meadows.
+They rarely hunt in the forest where they roost and nest.
 They hunt from dusk to dawn, flying a meter or 2 above the ground, with the head canted to one side listening for prey.
 When they see a meal, they pounce upon it quickly, pinning the prey to the ground with its powerful talons.
 Smaller prey is usually swallowed immediately, or carried away in the bill.
 Larger prey is carried in the talons.
-Long eared Owls feed primarily on mammals.
+Long-eared Owls feed primarily on mammals.
 On the coast, it seems that deer mice and rabbits are its main prey.

 They are a rare and delightful sight on the coast, so if you see one here, consider yourself very lucky.